IRS Options If You Cannot Pay Your Taxes

 An offer in compromise (OIC) allows you to settle your IRS tax debt for less than the full amount owed.
 With an OIC, you offer to pay a portion of your taxes right away and the IRS agrees to drop the remaining balance.
 This payment option comes with a number of strict eligibility requirements, as well as a $186 non-refundable application fee.

 When considering your offer, the IRS looks at your income, expenses, asset equity, and ability to pay.
-Your OIC will be rejected if you are able to pay your full tax debt through an installment plan or short-term extension.
+Your OIC will be rejected if you are able to pay your full tax debt through a short-term extension or long-term installment plan.
 The IRS recommends that you “explore all other payment options before submitting an offer in compromise.”
 For more information, see the IRS Form 656 Booklet (Offer in Compromise).

-Request a Temporary Delay of the Collection Process
+Request a Temporary Delay of the IRS Collection Process

 If the IRS determines that you are unable to pay any of your tax debt, your account may be reported as “currently not collectible.”
 This means that the IRS will temporarily delay collection until your financial situation improves.
 However, this does not reduce the amount you owe – it just indicates that the IRS has decided you cannot afford to pay at this time.
 In fact, your tax debt will continue to increase because the IRS charges penalties and interest until your balance is fully paid.

 You can request a temporary delay of collection by contacting the IRS at 1-800-829-1040 or by calling the phone number shown on your tax notice/bill.
 Before your request can be approved, you may need to submit a Collection Information Statement (Form 433-A, Form 433-B, or Form 433-F) and provide proof of your financial status (e.g., your income, assets, and expenses).
 Keep in mind that the IRS may file a ‘Notice of Federal Tax Lien’ during a temporary delay period in order to protect its interest in your assets.